Smittey/Smittey/_posts/2017-02-26-custom-keyboard-case.md

 19. This desperately needed sorting out.
 The cable hole is now a bit tidier!
 ![Cleaning up the cable hole](/{{ site.img }}post-{{ page.url | remove:'/' }}/19.jpg "Cleaning up the cable hole")

 20. Wiping the board down after the sanding.
-This remvoves all of the sawdust and general dirt from the wood in preparation for varnishing.
+This removes all of the sawdust and general dirt from the wood in preparation for varnishing.
 ![Wiping the board](/{{ site.img }}post-{{ page.url | remove:'/' }}/20.jpg "Wiping the board")

 21. About to start the varnishing!
-I chose a coloured varnish because I couldn't justify spending money on wood stainer as well as varnish.
+I chose a coloured varnish because I couldn't justify spending money on wood stain as well as varnish.
 This two in one seemed more sensible.
 ![About to start the varnishing](/{{ site.img }}post-{{ page.url | remove:'/' }}/21.jpg "About to start the varnishing")

 22. This turned out awful.
 I have to admit, I was pretty worried after I did this.
 I put it on wayyyyyy too thick, and thought it was too dark.
 It was just a good job that I did it in a place that would be hidden!